Roger-luo/QMTK.jl/README.md

 ## Usage

-First, you need to download Julia v0.6.
+First, you need to download Julia.
 Then type this command in your REPL.
+We currently support v0.6 and Julia `master` branch.

 ```julia
 julia> Pkg.clone("https://github.com/Roger-luo/QMTK.jl")